What Are The Factors Of 14

 Use Online Tools

 There are many online tools and calculators that can help you find factors and prime factorizations.
 These tools can be useful for checking your work and exploring larger numbers.
-However, it's important to understand the underlying concepts rather than relying solely on the tools.
+On the flip side, you'll want to understand the underlying concepts rather than relying solely on the tools.

 Break Down Complex Problems